shivannis/xandr-docs-public/xandr-docs/articles/invest/object-hierarchy.md

  is placed on web pages to track user actions in response to an advertiser's creatives, such as registering at a site or making a purchase.
-When a conversion pixel fires, Xandr determines if the conversion (the registration, the purchase, etc.) can be "attributed", or tied to the user clicking on or viewing one of the advertiser's creatives previously [conversion attribution](conversion-attribution.md).
+When a conversion pixel fires, Microsoft Advertising determines if the conversion (the registration, the purchase, etc.) can be "attributed", or tied to the user clicking on or viewing one of the advertiser's creatives previously [conversion attribution](conversion-attribution.md).